Third Lanark A.C.: Foundation and expansion

 Third Lanark started as the football team of the Third Lanarkshire Rifle Volunteers (3rd LRV), part of the Volunteer Force.
 The team was formally founded on 12 December 1872 at a meeting of the Third Lanarkshire Rifle Volunteers in the Regimental Orderly Room in Howard Street, Glasgow.
 The soldiers, inspired by the first ever international friendly which had taken place two weeks previously, decided to form their own team.
 Several of the Scotland team in that match, made up solely of Queen's Park players, had been part of the regiment: including Billy Dickson, Billy MacKinnon and Joseph Taylor.
 In its early years, the club was successful in shooting competitions, with members winning the prestigious 'Queen's Prize' (still contested today as an event within the Commonwealth Games).

 A later meeting decided that the playing kit should be: "A cowl – one end blue, the other yellow, a scarlet guernsey.
 Blue trousers or knickerbockers with blue stockings."
 It was later decided that all guernseys should have the number three on them, and at the first AGM in March 1873, the constitution was amended to allow members of Queen's Park to become office bearers of Thirds.
-The players first used an old drill field on Victoria Road (north of the village of Strathbungo, roughly on the site of Hutcheson's Grammar School's Primary department), to train.
-The club soon moved to a new ground, Cathkin Park situated close to today's Govanhill Park.
+The players first used an old drill field on Victoria Road (north of the village of Strathbungo, close to today's Govanhill Park, roughly on the site of Hutcheson's Grammar School's Primary department), to train.
+The club soon moved a short distance to a new ground, Cathkin Park situated at the junction of Allison Street and Hollybrook Street.

 Having joined the newly formed Glasgow Football Association in 1883, the club was a founder member of the Scottish Football League in 1890.
 By then, Third Lanark had already won the Scottish Cup in 1889, having fallen at the final in 1876 and 1878.
 The name was changed to Third Lanark AC in 1903, when official links with the military were severed.
-Prior to World War I, the club won the Scottish League championship in 1903–04, as well as the Scottish Cup again in 1905 (then runners-up in 1906), and claimed the minor Glasgow Merchants Charity Cup in 1890, 1898, and 1900 and the Glasgow Cup in 1903, 1904 and 1909.
+In the same year, the club moved to the second Hampden Park which had been vacated and deconstructed by Queen's Park who themselves had relocated to a new third Hampden.
+Third Lanark had to play much of the 1903–04 at this new Hampden while their own ground, renamed New Cathkin Park, was rebuilt for their use.
+Despite this upheaval, they won their only Scottish League championship in that season, as well as the Scottish Cup again in 1905 (they were losing finalists in 1906).
+In that pre-World War I period they also claimed the minor Glasgow Merchants Charity Cup in 1890, 1898, and 1900 and the Glasgow Cup in 1903, 1904 and 1909.